InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

     let node = this.root
     for (let i = 0; i < str.length; i++) {
       let index = str[i].charCodeAt() - 'a'.charCodeAt()
-      // if the path of the node linked to index is 0,  this means no string pass
+      // if the path is 0,  this means no string pass
-      // delete
+      // delete it
       if (--node.next[index].path == 0) {
         node.next[index] = null
         return